 It has been said that “a weed is a plant whose virtues have yet to be discovered.”
 This is a nice utopian view, but to anyone who’s serious about a good-looking lawn, a weed has no virtues.
 The definition of a weed basically comes down to any plant that is growing where you don’t want it to.
 This encompasses any and all types of plants.
 For example, bermuda grass is a specific type of grass when it grows where it’s supposed to.
 However, if you have a zoysia grass lawn and there’s bermuda grass creeping into it, then the bermuda grass is considered a weed.

 Weeds are a part of life.
 No lawn is ever going to be completely weed-free at any given time.
-With that being said, if you know what type of weeds you’re dealing with, it is much easier to keep them under control and as a result, make your lawn look virtually weed-free.
-This week, Sod U discusses common types of lawn weeds, where they grow, and how to identify them so that you can know how to best get rid of them.
+With that being said, if you know what type of grass weeds you’re dealing with, it is much easier to keep them under control and as a result, this can make your lawn look virtually weed-free.
+This week, Sod U discusses common types of weeds, where they grow, and how to identify them so that you can know how to best get rid of them.